How many essays will I have to write?

 What should I wear for my interviews?

 You should wear what you feel comfortable in.
 Keble Geography tutors are quite relaxed about your interview attire since it is not what matters.
-Usually in the interviews Ali will wear a tie but Richard won’t, so you are unlikely to feel you’ve got it wrong in whatever you wear.

 I’m not sure I’m cut out for Oxford or will fit in, I don’t know anyone who has gone before.